2014 RECOMMENDATION PANEL:

 Donna L. Horkey, MS, PHR, has been a theater lover since she was 7 years old when she made her stage debut in her sister’s high school production of Saroyan’s “The Time of Your Life.”
 She went on to leading lady roles in many musicals through college, tried her hand at stage managing, handling props, doing make-up, and directing, and even did a two-month summer stock run of “Godspell” all over the Southeast.
 When the “real world” hit, Donna pursued a career in Human Resources, and has had her own management consulting practice since 1988, specializing in executive coaching, training, and investigating sexual harassment and employment discrimination nationwide.
 She served as adjunct faculty in the graduate business school at Nova Southeastern University (NSU) for 5 years, and has been President of the HR Association of Broward County, the Florida State HR Council, the Eckerd College Alumni Association, and the Sunrise Pops Orchestra.
 Donna is an ardent admirer of people who earn their living in the challenging world of theater and makes the effort to support live theatre by seeing as much of it as possible!

-Marzi Kaplan served, for 23 years, on the UM School of Law adjunct faculty.
-With a J.D. and an M.A. in English, she taught Law, Language, and Literature, focusing on drama (from Antigone to Inherit the Wind) and First Amendment freedoms of press, speech, expression.
-Kaplan was a language columnist for The Florida Bar News and is a Hollywood Poet Laureate.
-Over the decades, she has served on many cultural-arts Boards, e.g., WPBT-TV (Channel 2); Fort Lauderdale International Film Festival (FLIFF); and Miami Book Fair International (MBFI).
-Her essays and reviews appear in various newspapers and journals.
+Marzi Kaplan served, for 23 years, on the UM School of Law adjunct law faculty.
+Having a J.D. and an M.A. in English, she taught Law, Language, and Literature, including Drama (from Antigone to Inherit the Wind) and First Amendment freedoms of Press, Speech, and Expression.
+A Hollywood Poet Laureate, a South Florida International Press Club (SFIPC) member, and a former language columnist for THE FLORIDA BAR NEWS, Kaplan chaired THE FLORIDA BAR JOURNAL and THE FLORIDA BAR NEWS Editorial Board.
+Over decades in South Florida, she has served on cultural-arts Boards of Directors.
+E.g., WPBT Channel 2 public TV; the Fort Lauderdale International Film Festival (FLIFF); the Miami Book Fair International (MBFI).
+Kaplan’s essays and reviews appear in newspapers and journals.

 Mark Keller is president of Keller Monash Productions, and executive vice president of The Event Management Group.
 He coproduces a Broadway Cabaret Series featuring stars from the Broadway and International Cabaret worlds with The Crest Theatre in Delray Beach.
 Having recently completed producing special events for The Orange Bowl as well as for The Coca Cola Company, he is also working on two shows on their way to Broadway: The Great Game and Sportin’ Life.
 Keller began his career in the theatre as a stage manager in New York and is a proud member of The Actors Equity Association.